Bird Watching In Uganda

 Bird-watching tours are available in the mornings and evenings, providing an introduction to Uganda’s afro-tropical bird species.
 The gardens are an ideal destination for birding, with Palm-nut vultures and grey parrots as residents, and the main attractions being the Great Blue Turaco and Ross’s Turaco.

+The gardens host nearly 431 species of trees, of which 199 are indigenous to Uganda, 122 are of medicinal value, and 110 are exotic species.
 The gardens are situated close to the Entebbe Botanical Beach Hotel where you can find three species of monkey primates, including the Vervet Monkey, Reptile Monkey, and Black and White Colobus Monkey.
 Besides bird-watching, visitors can participate in various activities such as biking, nature walks, music festivals, monkey feeding, games, camping, and more.

 You can contact us to learn about other activities you can enjoy as well.